learn-co-curriculum/dsc-basic-time-series-models/README.md

 - Explain what the goal is of time series modeling
 - Understand and explain what a White Noise model is
 - Understand and explain what a Random Walk model is
-- Understand and apply the mathematical formulations or Random Walk and White Noise
+- Understand the mathematical formulations of Random Walk and White Noise models

 ## A White Noise model